KSAH-42/RabbitOM/README.md

 # Introduction

-This is a library (in .net) used to connect, managed, and received video/audio streams from security camera using standard protocols like:
+This is a net library used to connect, managed, and received video/audio streams from security camera using standard protocols like:

 | Module / Protocols           | Status                                    |
 | ---------------------------- | ----------------------------------------- |